thomasgladwin/teg_RMA/README.md

 The F-tests for significant effects are reported, together with other statistical measures including partial eta squared estimates of effect size.

 Set perm_test = 1 in the settings variables at the top of teg_repeated_measures_ANOVA to use permutation testing to determine p-values (slow but nicely avoids assumptions); set perm_test = 0 otherwise.
 Set nIts_perm to adjust the number of iterations.

+To use the program, you need to download the latest teg_RMA.zip and teg_basic_funcs.zip, unpack them to their own directories, and add both to the Matlab path.